shalanah/inapp-debugger/README.md

 SFSVC (Safari View Controller) - akin to Tab View on Android - is used by many apps to open links over older in-app browsers.
 This view is very confusing to users.
 So much so that users give up trying to download assets.
 Apple is encouraging and pushing its app developers to use SFSVC in their apps.
 It also unlike Tab View on Android does not respect the user's default browser.

 - SFSVC - SFSafariViewController
-- ❌ 🔇 - Fails to download file without any indication to user.
+- ❌ 🔇 - Fails to download file without any indication to user (silent)
 - ❌ 📝 - Fails but provides a note
 - ❌ 🖼️ - Opens image in browser but doesn't download or provide feedback on how to download
 - ❌ 🤮 - SFSVC - You can download in this view after clicking "More...", scroll, click "Save image" or file.
 Unnecessarily convoluted UX compared to Safari.
 User complaints are high.